The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 And if you find your finances stretched by the end of every month, try to think about making savings on the luxury items listed above.
 Look at ways to save – for example, you could make your own lunches, try making some of your own personalised gifts and cut your utility bills.
 There are many ways to save on all of these – check out our blog for lots more ideas.

-A thinkmoney Personal Account comes with a monthly management fee of £17.50 or £24.50 for a joint account – learn more about the personal account here.
+A thinkmoney Managed Current Account comes with a monthly management fee of £17.50 or £24.50 for a joint account – learn more about the personal account here.